Is Doug Wilson an apologist for rape, specifically marital rape? A particular quote from him has been doing the rounds for some time:

 So, the Gospel fixes our eyes on the eternal hope and joy that we have, it also encourages us to discover contentment in our lives now, contentment with singleness, contentmet with our own wives including physical contentment.

 However, part of Wilson’s argument is that the issue is also about the nature and character of men.
-For him, it is about a man being strong and not weak of exercising authority and leading.
+For him, it is about a man being strong and not weak.
+It is about exercising authority and leading.
 This means that in his view, men are to seduce but not to be seduced because being seduced involves being led.

 Now at this point we might make three observations.
 First of all, we cannot and must not ignore what Scripture says when it points to the headship of husbands and the pointers we see to men as providers and protectors.
 There should be something about men that can be described as “strength.”
 It is telling that in Eden we see Adam abdicating responsibility and failing to stand up against the serpent.
 He may have been physically present but seems to be emotionally, intellectually and spiritually absent from the fray so that Eve is left to resist the serpent alone.
 Furthermore, we see that strength here is not presented in terms of being macho and muscular but in the courage of inner strength and character.
 However, at the same time this argument is taking us towards the quote which will cause people problems.